Illinois Mathematics and Science Academy: Student Council

 In addition to its primary role as the mediator between administrators and students, Student Council works with administrators to change aspects of the Academy.
 The Student Council website provides the student body relevant information about projects that the council is working on.
 Student Council also charters clubs at the beginning of each academic year and provides them with the necessary funds to hold various events.
 Student Council works throughout the year to collect student feedback and use that information to make changes that reflect the intentions of the student body.

 Awards

 IMSA consistently ranks at the top of the nation in standardized test scores (of roughly 200 students in the senior class, about 50 are National Merit Semifinalists), as well as in the prestigious Siemens and Intel Science competitions.
 In the class of 2009, five students were named Siemens Regional Finalists and ten others as semifinalists.

 Six mathematics teachers have been honored with the Edyth May Sliffe Award: Titu Andreescu (1994), Ronald Vavrinek (1995), Micah Fogel (2001), Steven Condie (2002), Michael Keyton (2003), Don Porzio (2004), and Steven Condie (2nd award) (2007).
 Asteroid 21441 Stevencondie is named after Dr. Condie.

+Dr. Lee Eysturlid was honored with a University of Chicago Outstanding Educator Award (2020).